OctopusDeploy/blog/blog/2021-08/single-api-framework/index.md

 ### Verify

 The previously-added tests were re-run in CI, alerting us to any performance regressions, functional changes or alterations of the response content.
-Objective decisions were then made about any changes and whether they were acceptable or not.
+Objective decisions were then made about changes and whether they were acceptable or not.

 ## Enable

 This approach was successful and proved that migrating the entire Octopus Deploy API was possible.

-It also showed us that while Nancy endpoints typically took around 100ms to return a response, the first call to an ASP.NET endpoint would return in around 200ms but subsequent calls took 30-40ms.
+It also showed us:

+- Nancy endpoints typically took around 100ms to return a response.
+- The first call to an ASP.NET endpoint would return in around 200ms but subsequent calls took only 30 – 40ms.

 A team of 4 engineers spent six months focussing on migrations.

-To refine our approach to migrating, we targeted endpoints which were similar and less-complex.
+To refine migrations, we targeted endpoints which were similar and less-complex.
 To find out which endpoints met these criteria we wrote a C# script, executed in LINQPad, which reflected over the Octopus Deploy codebase and grouped endpoints by common code and base classes.

 To get a measure of relative complexity, we sorted by a metric based on lines of code and cyclomatic complexity.
 This grouping and sorting allowed us to focus on the mechanism of migration while avoiding too much domain complexity.